7 Building Blocks of AI Agent Design, Learned from Opencode Docs

 Opencode's open-source documentation doubles as an introductory guide to agent architecture.
 Here are the seven core concepts every developer should understand.

-Opencode is quickly becoming the second most talked-about AI coding tool after Claude Code.
-In Korea, its adoption has accelerated thanks to Oh-my-opencode, and developer communities worldwide are paying attention.
+Opencode is one of the more talked-about AI coding tools right now.
+In Korea, its adoption has accelerated thanks to Oh-my-opencode, and developer communities elsewhere are paying attention.

-The Configure section of Opencode’s docs reads like an introductory textbook for agent design.
+What I find more interesting than the tool itself is how its open-source design exposes the underlying architecture decisions.
+Because you can inspect exactly how the agent is built, from tool registration to sub-agent orchestration, the Configure section of Opencode’s docs reads almost like an introductory textbook for agent design.
 Here are the seven building blocks it surfaces, and why each one matters.

 Tools: How Agents Interact with the World